rfo909/RForth/README.md

 I find the Forth way of extending the compiler, by using immediate words, to be really clever!

-Writing code in Forth, to compile Forth ... that's awesome.
+Writing code in Forth, to compile Forth ... that's awesome!

 Design decision - word size 2 bytes